sucv/wowdata/Readme.md

 Please put the two csv together with the json files.
 Your structure should be the same as in this github repo.

-## Data Processing and visualization
+## Data Processing and Visualization

 The file wowDataMining.ipynb will do this job.